Philip Agustin: Impact

 Philip Agustin made national headlines because he was the fourth journalist killed in the Philippines in 2005.
 He was also the second journalist killed in less than a week.
 Since 2004, The Philippines has been high on the charts for the most dangerous country for media of all types to report in.
 After the numerous murders that early in the year, the Philippine government had no choice but to uncover its eyes to the danger and injustice being served to unprotected reporters whose deaths rarely see a convicted suspect.

 Agustin's death was one of the beginning events that set off a group in the Philippines called the Association of Responsible Media (ARMED).
 ARMED is a group of journalists in the Philippines who have started arming themselves with guns on and off the job in order to protect themselves and their families.
 This created controversy because in the past journalists have not been advised to carry guns.

 Reactions

-Kōichirō Matsuura, the Diretor-General of United Nations Educational, Scientific and Cultural Organization (UNESCO), publicly spoke about Philip Agustin's murder.
+Kōichirō Matsuura, the Director-General of United Nations Educational, Scientific and Cultural Organization (UNESCO), publicly spoke about Philip Agustin's murder.
 His goal was to raise awareness of the ridiculous rampant killings that had been occurring in the Philippines.
 The murder of Philip Agustin sparked the start up of a group called the Association of Responsible Media (ARMED).
 These reporters are all trained in armed self defense.
 This got international attention because other reporters around the world had never carried loaded weapons with them for protection.